sealuzh/cwb-chef-repo/README.md

 ## Requirements

-> Interested in your own Cloud WorkBench installation?<br>
+> Interested in your own Cloud WorkBench (CWB) installation?<br>
-> Feel free to contact us: philipp.leitner[AT]chalmers.se or scheuner[AT]chalmers.se
+> These 10 steps will setup and configure CWB on AWS for you in less than 30 minutes (tested 2018-08-17).

 * [Git](http://git-scm.com/)
 * [Vagrant (2.1.2)](https://www.vagrantup.com/downloads.html)